cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 void myFunction<T1, T2> (const T1& a, T2[3] b, T1<4> c)   {  ...  }
 ```

-The compiler will attempt to pattern-match all of the template parameters against the function parameters and the funtion's return type, and if successful, will generate a specialised version of the function for the resulting types.
+The compiler will attempt to pattern-match all of the template parameters against the function parameters and the function's return type, and if successful, will generate a specialised version of the function for the resulting types.

 It is also often handy to apply metafunctions and `static_assert`s to generic types, e.g.